GSA/itvmo/_news/news/ai-talent-wanted-the-federal-government-is-searching-far-and-wide-to-fill-new-cutting-edge-positions.md

   The Biden Administration has introduced several efforts to close the AI talent gap such as the creation of the AI COE program to share best practices in AI adoption.
-Advocates also point to the need to establish an AI-literate workforce through reskilling programs as only a small number of specialized AI experts are needed to complement such a workforce.
+Advocates also point to the need to establish an AI-literate workforce through re-skilling programs as only a small number of specialized AI experts are needed to complement such a workforce.
 synopsis: >-
   * Nearly all federal agencies have major AI initiatives underway but struggle to recruit and retain skilled AI talent.